peterbreslin/ai-projects/README.md

 # ai-projects
- Some personal projects broadly related to AI.
+Intended to track personal projects broadly related to AI.